 Is it possible to cheat with calculating on an abacus?No, there are no cheating if you want to learn how to use an abacus efficiently.
 If you are prone to mental arithmetic, you can of course perform the addition in your head and then move the beads to the right positions.
 But then there is also no point in using the abacus!

-Calculation of knowledge pointsEach completed level gives you one knowledge point.
-The maximum number of points (12 knowledge points) is achieved when you complete twelve levels.
+Calculation of knowledge pointsEach completed level results in 2 knowledge point.
+The maximum number of points (24 knowledge points) is achieved when you complete all 12 levels.
+You'll get a bronze medal when you complete a level 2 times and a silver medal after 5 completed rounds.
+A gold medal will be received after 10 completed rounds.
+In Abacus - Addition, the maximum number of collectable gold medals is 12.
+You only earn knowledge points for levels that has not been cleared before.
+A cleared level has a green background above.
 Even when you have completed a level, you can continue practicing at that level, but it gives you no more knowledge points.

-There is 1 comment on this knowledge games.
+There are a total of 4 comments on this knowledge games.